Set Yourself Up For Failure

 For something entirely different today, I want to share with you how I plan my days.

 I was diagnosed with ADHD at the age of 48.
-Naturally, for nearly 5 decades I was unmedicated and unaware that my unreliable motivation and focus had a medical reason.
+Naturally, for nearly five decades, I was unmedicated and unaware that my unreliable motivation and focus had a medical reason.
 Shame and deadline anxiety were my primary coping mechanisms.
-And I became reasonably successful, despite many setbacks.
+And I became reasonably successful despite many setbacks.

 But it all came crashing down at the beginning of the pandemic.
-Suddenly, my painstakingly compartmentalized, externally structured work, family, and community commitments all got smashed together into one messy pile, with no boundaries of any kind.
+Suddenly, my painstakingly compartmentalized, externally structured work, family, and community commitments all got smashed into one messy pile with no boundaries.

-For the first time in my life, I saw my ADHD for what it really was — a disability.
-Shame and anxiety were no longer even remotely effective, and instead were making things worse.
+For the first time in my life, I saw my ADHD for what it was — a disability.
+Shame and anxiety were no longer even remotely effective and instead were making things worse.
 Much worse!

-But first, to better understand the requirements for such a system, I’ve done some research on the neurobiology of ADHD.
+But first, to better understand the requirements for such a system, I’ve researched the neurobiology of ADHD.
 I found that ADHD:

-1. disables working memory, makes it difficult to keep things in memory
+1. disables working memory, makes it challenging to keep things in memory

 2. creates time blindness, a difficulty to estimate time